NaavSD/CO_River_Basin_SWE/README.md

 </figure>

 The southwest region is dense in both population and agricultural land.
-The water from the region's basins supports upwards of 92% of the regions agriculture (USDA).
+The water from the region's basins supports upwards of 92% of the region's agriculture (USDA).
 This accounts for nearly 79% of all water withdrawals in the region.
 In particular, California contains 70% of the regional crop area valued at $30.4 B in 2012.
-With the region's agriculture, 35 to 40 billion people, and a US delivery obligation to Mexico depending on water resources from the region's basins, proper management and documentation of the region's water resources is essential (Bureau of Reclaimation, 2016).
+With the region's agriculture, 35 to 40 billion people, and a US delivery obligation to Mexico depending on water resources from the region's basins, proper management and documentation of the region's water resources is essential (Bureau of Reclamation, 2016).

 <figure style="text-align: center;">
 <figcaption><b>Colorado River Basin Extent - USGS</b></figcaption>